ncase/blog/src/posts/signal-boost-autumn-2025.md

 a) **How much a user's preferences align with this item's features**

-Example: If the algorithm knows I love horror, and it knows Movie X is horror, my preferences align perfectly with the item's features, so the last term in the sum is one.
-And here's the neat part: *you do not need to hard-code the preferences/features!*  The algorithm learns by itself which factors best predict ratings.
+Example: If the algorithm knows I love horror, and it knows Movie X is horror, my preferences align perfectly with the item's features, so alignment = 1.
+(If I hate horror, alignment = -1, if I'm indifferent, alignment = 0.)
+Now, here's the neat part: *you do not need to hard-code the preferences/features!*  The algorithm learns by itself which factors best predict ratings.
 (So instead of Horror, the algorithm just "thinks" of it as Factor #42 or something.)

 b) **The item's "bias"**: how well-rated an item is, *independent of how much it aligns with user preferences.* You can _roughly_ think of this as an item's "quality".